aunaprendo/aunaprendo/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Georgia

 ![Banner Image](your_banner_image_url_here)

 ## About Me 🚀

-I'm a passionate **[Your Job Title / Developer Role]** with experience in **[technologies you're proficient in]**.
-I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a  dedicated and analytical learner with a strong passion for problem-solving and continuous improvement.
+Highly organized and productivity-driven, I excel at managing tasks efficiently and maintaining focus on achieving results.
+I have a deep appreciation for mathematics and logical reasoning, I bring precision, structure, and critical thinking to every challenge I undertake.

 - 🌱 Currently learning: **[new technologies or skills you're currently learning]**
 - 🔭 Working on: **[current projects or side-projects]**